Blue-Rabbit-Vet/data-integration-code-challenge/README.md

 3. Publish API data to a topic/queue.
 4. Add a consumer to your API to consume from the topic/queue and perform an operation of your choice with the message, .i.e. log to console, write to database, write to file.
 5. Create a minimal frontend that calls your api.

+## Setup

+### Building locally

+First Navigate your terminal of choice to the root of the project folder

+Run the following command: `docker compose build`

+### Running locally

+After following the instructions to build the project complete you can then run the project with `docker compose up`

+This command will bring up all the required containers for the project.

+On first run the database will be empty, for ease of demoing (not recommended for production use) navigate to `localhost:5000` in your browser.
+This will